ThomasByr/pac-man/README.md

 make release
 ```

-The produced executable binary is to be found inside of the `bin` folder.
+This project uses the `-std=gnu++17` flag to compile and the produced executable binary is to be found inside of the `bin` folder.

 ## 💁 More infos and Usage